Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager

-The new instrument HXI, as one of the payloads onboard the Advanced Space-based Solar Observatory (ASO-S), is a FT-type imaging telescope used to investigate the acceleration and transmission of electrons in the solar atmosphere during eruptions \citep{zhang2019hard,su2019simulations}.
-ASO-S is China's first comprehensive solar mission, scheduled to launch in fall 2022.
-Aiming for the 25th solar maximum, it will focus on three major fields of solar activity: the photosphere magnetic field, coronal mass ejections (CMEs), and solar flares \citep{gan2019advanced}.
-This satellite will be sent to a 720-km Sun-synchronous orbit and have a lifetime of at least four years.
+The new instrument HXI, as one of the payloads onboard the Advanced Space-based Solar Observatory (ASO-S), is an FT-type imaging telescope used to investigate the acceleration and transmission of electrons in the solar atmosphere during eruptions \citep{zhang2019hard,su2019simulations}.
+ASO-S is China's first comprehensive solar mission, launched on the ninth of October, 2022.
+Aiming for the 25th solar maximum, it focuses on three major fields of solar activity: the photosphere magnetic field, coronal mass ejections (CMEs), and solar flares \citep{gan2019advanced}.
+This satellite has been sent to a 720-km Sun-synchronous orbit and will have a lifetime of at least four years.
 HXI employs the spatial modulation technique that is similar to Yohkoh/HXT.
-Table \ref{tab:mission} shows configuration and characteristics of Yohkoh/HXT, RHESSI and SO/STIX in comparison to HXI.
+Table \ref{tab:mission} shows the configuration and characteristics of Yohkoh/HXT, RHESSI and SO/STIX in comparison to HXI.

-In Section \ref{sec:calculation}, a new mathematical model for the transmission function of a collimator which based on the geometric relationship is introduced first step by step, and then put into a variety of complex conditions to see how it works.
-Next, the simulation and experimental works done with the practical HXI collimator conditions are presented in Section \ref{sec:testment} to confirm the mathematical model.
+The rest of this paper is structured as follows: In Section \ref{sec:calculation}, a new mathematical model for the transmission function of a collimator which is based on the geometric relationship is introduced first step by step, and then put into a variety of complex conditions to see how it works.
+Next, a brief introduction to the structure of HXI is given in Section \ref{sec:testment}, followed by the simulation and experimental works done with the practical HXI collimator conditions in order to confirm the mathematical model.
 Then it comes to a discussion about how this model helps the data process in Section \ref{subsec:discussion}.
-Finally, Section \ref{sec:summary} gives a summary and a brief outlook about this work.
+Finally, Section \ref{sec:summary} gives a summary and a brief outlook on this work.